55 Types of Beetles in Maryland

 The grub will create tunnels and can be found moving around at night.

-They have segmented bodies, spines on their back, and a pointed heads.
+They have segmented bodies, spines on their back, and pointed heads.
 Their diet includes decaying organic matter.

-Moreso, these beetles are well known for their long antennae, which they use to find their way around.
+Moreover, these beetles are well known for their long antennae, which they use to find their way around.

 They are the types of beetles in Maryland that are blind because they don’t have eyesight.